valtido/sentry-docs/src/collections/_documentation/clients/ruby/processors.md

 : Removes all HTTP headers which match a regex.
 By default, this will only remove the “Authorization” header, but can be configured to remove others.

-Finally, another processor is included in the source but is not turned on by default, RemoveStackTrace.
+&nbsp;
+## Processors _Not_ Enabled by Default

+RemoveStacktrace

-To remove stacktraces from events:
+: Removes stacktraces from events.

 ```ruby
 Raven.configure do |config|